yimuchen/UserUtils/PlotUtils/doc/StandardizePlotting.md

 source across different processes are assumed to have 100% correlation.
-Uncertainties from different sources are assumed to have no correlation, and for asymmetric uncertainty numbers are calculated using the function provided in the MathUtils package.
+Uncertainties from different sources are assumed to have no correlation, and for asymmetric uncertainty numbers are calculated using the function provided in the `MathUtils` package.

 ## Standard binary

 If you are not going to customize the plotting procedure yourself, a standard binary is provided in the form of `usr_PlotStandard` by the package.
-Additional plotting routines are also possible and see the documenation of the binary file and the BatchRequest class for more documentation.
+Additional plotting routines are also possible and see the documentation of the binary file and the `BatchRequest` class for more documentation.
 An example of dummy files generate for plotting tests can be found in the testing binaries.
 And below is an example plot generated using the standard binary: